hanapotski/100-days-of-code/log.md

 ### Day 3: June 6, 2017

 **Today's Progress**: Finished Bootstrap and jQuery in FCC.
-Made a portfolio website.
+Made a portfolio website using codepen.

 **Thoughts:** I wish this time, JavaScript will be good to me.